Thank you to all the beautiful animals for allowing their photos to be used in this article.

 The following organizations are not necessarily located in Canada, but they do serve Canada and Canadians.
 This means that it’s possible to be placed with one of these dogs, but you may need to travel.

-Understandably, not everyone with a disability is able to travel, but I thought I would list these here, just in case.
+Understandably, not everyone with a disability is able to travel, but I thought I would list these here, just in case this may help someone somewhere.

 Duo Dogs is an Assistance Dogs International accredited organization, and since 1981, has placed over 115 dogs across the United States, Canada, and the United Kingdom.
 Today, they have 101 assistance dogs working.